Assistant Professor of Linguistics, Data Science & Computer Science

 I study artificial neural network models for natural language understanding, with a focus on building high-quality training and evaluation data and on applying these models to scientific questions in syntax and semantics.

-I'm also generally sympathetic toward effective altruism.
-I'm part of Giving What We Can, and look for opportunities to do impactful research where I can.
+I'm also generally sympathetic toward effective altruism, and I'm part of Giving What We Can.

 You're most likely to have encountered my group by way of our SNLI, MultiNLI datasets, our GLUE and SuperGLUE benchmark competitions, our jiant software toolkit, or our papers on topics like the inductive biases of language models or the viability of transfer learning for NLP.